MrGolden1/FastLine/README.md

 # FastLine
-Python module for geometric Line operations implmented in C++, and it is optimized for speed.
+Python module for geometric Line operations implmented in C++ then binded to python, and it is optimized for speed.
 I created this module to use in a project where I needed to do many of such calculations.
 # installation

 ```bash